General Assembly UX Design Course

 Defining the Look

-A dual navigation bar allows two sites to become one.
+A dual navigation bar enables two sites to merge into one.

-I placed each on opposite ends of the navigation bar so they did not compete with one another.
+I placed each on opposite ends of the navigation bar so they would not compete with one another.

-The white space gives a distinct divide, leaving the rest of the navigation at the center.
+The white space creates a distinct divide, leaving the rest of the navigation centered.

 Adding A Splash of Color…

-I started to add color to the next set of wireframes as a function to help define Sell and Shop elements.
-The colors needed to be complimentary yet distinct for the two sections.
-The navigation bar's “Buy with us” and “Sell with us” took on more space ensuring they are a central focal point.
+I started to add color to the next set of wireframes to help define the Sell and Shop elements.
+The colors needed to be complementary yet distinct for the two sections.
+The navigation bar's “Buy with us” and “Sell with us” took on more space, ensuring they were a central focal point.

 …And Developing a Sense of Style